Returning unwanted gifts? Your rights

-This Christmas will no doubt be centred around spending time with our loved ones if possible.
+This Christmas will no doubt be centred around spending time with our loved ones.

 We don’t give to receive, but when we do receive, there’s a good chance we will be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.